Christopher Simcox

 The wording of Simcox's sentences of death was slightly different on the two occasions.
 In 1948 he was sentenced "to be hanged by the neck until you are dead", while in 1964 he was sentenced "to suffer death in the manner authorised by law".
 This change in language was provided in the 1957 Act; the old language was considered anachronistic, as since the 1870s Britain had employed the "long-drop" method of hanging, which was held to cause near-instantaneous death.

 Simcox's date of execution was set for Tuesday 17 March 1964 at Winson Green Prison, Birmingham.
-However, his lawyers petitioned the Home Secretary, Henry Brooke, on the grounds that Simcox was still severely injured from his self-inflicted wounds, could not walk, and would probably have to be hanged in a wheelchair.
+However, his lawyers petitioned the Home Secretary, Henry Brooke, on the grounds that Simcox was still severely injured from his self-inflicted wounds, could not walk, and would likely have to be hanged in a wheelchair.
 There was no precedent for postponing an execution until a prisoner was fit enough to be hanged, and there was a history of reprieving prisoners whose executions might result in an unseemly spectacle owing to existing injuries or infirmity.
 On 14 March 1964 Brooke announced that Simcox had been reprieved, the sentence of death automatically being replaced by life imprisonment; at that time there was no provision for attaching special conditions to such a sentence, meaning that one day Simcox might be released again, albeit on licence.

-Five months later, the last-ever hangings in Britain, the executions of Gwynne Evans and Peter Allen, took place, and in 1965 the death penalty was, in practice, abolished for murder.
+Five months later, the last-ever hangings in Britain, the executions of Gwynne Evans and Peter Allen, took place, and in 1965, capital punishment was, in practice, abolished for murder.
 In 1969 Simcox's wife divorced him, and the civil judge in that case took the unusual step of recommending that Simcox never be released.

 Simcox died in HM Prison Kingston, Portsmouth in early 1981, aged 71.